 Can you eat Halloween pumpkins?
 It seems so wasteful to get rid of this giant vegetable just because October 31st is done.
-Although the answer is yes, you may not want to.
+While the answer is likely yes, you may not want to.
 We explain why.

 I also have some no-carve options for creating super cute pumpkin people here.